Los Crudos: History

 Los Crudos played its last shows in October 1998, in the neighborhood which they started in, Pilsen.
 After the band's breakup, Sorrondeguy became the vocalist for Limp Wrist, as well as releasing a documentary about Chicano and Latino punk (Beyond The Screams: A U.S. Latino Hardcore Punk Documentary).
 He has also been in the bands Harto and Tragatelo.
 Guitarist Jose now plays in the Chicago punk band I Attack.
 Drummer Ebro became the vocalist for Chicago band Punch in the Face.

 The band played an unannounced reunion show in June 2006 at Southkore (America's first and largest Latino punk festival), in Chicago's Little Village.
-The festival attracted more than 400 fans.
+The festival, which also featured Tropiezo and La Armada, attracted more than 400 fans.
 They also played reunion shows in 2008's Chaos in Tejas festival in Austin, Texas and in Los Angeles, California in 2008.
 In 2016, Crudos played shows in the Midwest and readied for a tour of the U.K. and numerous Scandinavian cities.